 Obtaining Study Abroad Course Approvals

-For students who are studying abroad Spring 2017 and after:
+For students who are studying abroad Spring 2017 and after (including summer study abroad and home-country students):

-For students who studied abroad in the summer:
+For students who studied abroad prior to 2016:

 GWSB students who study abroad in the summer term should continue submitting course approvals to Office for Study Abroad via e-mail or form.
 OSA provides a tutorial and instructions.
 Students will use the Study Abroad/Transfer Credit Approval Contacts to locate a specific department contact who is authorized to approve courses.
 For BADM courses, students may need to refer to the BADM contacts list first.